Trump to block U.S. downloads of TikTok, WeChat on Sunday- officials | Technology

 Trump to block U.S. downloads of TikTok, WeChat on Sunday- officials

-The U.S. Commerce Department said it will issue an order Friday that will bar people in the United States from downloading Chinese-owned messaging app WeChat and video-sharing app TikTok starting on September 20.
-Commerce officials said the ban on new U.S. downloads of TikTok could be still rescinded by President Donald Trump before it takes effect late Sunday as TikTok owner ByteDance races to clinch an agreement over the fate of its U.S. operations.
+The Trump administration will ban WeChat and video-sharing app TikTok from U.S. app stores starting Sunday night, a move that will block Americans from downloading the Chinese-owned platforms over concerns they pose a national security threat.
+Current TikTok users will see little change on Sunday and U.S. Commerce Department officials said they will not bar additional technical transactions for TikTok until Nov.
+12, which gives the company time to see if owner ByteDance can clinch an agreement over the fate of its U.S. operations.

+"The basic TikTok will stay intact until Nov.
+12," Commerce Secretary Wilbur Ross told Fox Business Network on Friday.
+The ban on new U.S. downloads of the widely popular app could still be rescinded by President Donald Trump before it takes effect.

-ByteDance has been talks with Oracle Corp and others to create a new company, TikTok Global, that aims to address U.S. concerns about the security of its users' data.
+ByteDance has been in talks with Oracle Corp and others to create a new company, TikTok Global, that aims to address U.S. concerns about the security of its users' data.
 ByteDance still needs Trump's approval to stave off a U.S. ban.
-Commerce officials said they will not bar additional technical transactions for TikTok until Nov.
-12, which gives the company additional time to see if ByteDance can reach a deal for its U.S. operations.
-"The basic TikTok will stay intact until Nov.
-12," Commerce Secretary Wilbur Ross told Fox Business Network.

 The order will not bar transactions with WeChat-owner Tencent Holdings' other businesses, including its online gaming operations, and will not prohibit Apple, Google or others from offering TikTok or WeChat apps anywhere outside the United States.
 The bans are in response to a pair of executive orders issued by Trump on August 6 that gave the Commerce Department 45 days to determine what transactions to block from the apps he deemed pose a national security threat.
 That deadline expires on Sunday.